02ARTHI/Eclipse-Spring-Projects/README.md

 # Eclipse-Spring-Projects
-This Repository has basic to intermediate spring projects which i created to learn
+This Repository has basic to intermediate spring projects